Mike Myer knows his audience: Yes, it's another column that scapegoats Obama

 Yesterday, President Trump gave an impromptu interview to reporter Michael S. Schmidt of the New York Times at Trump's West Palm Beach golf club.
 In the rambling interview, Trump briefly discussed Senator Manchin and West Virginia:

 SCHMIDT: Tell me about what you were saying that the Democrats. . . .
 [Inaudible.] . . .
-Tell me about the . . .
+Tell . . .

 A look at the Wheeling Intelligencer’s coverage and celebration of the Trump Administration’s override of the Clean Power Plan